Competition History

 In 1977, The Aerospace Corporation established the Robert H. Herndon Memorial Science Competition.
 This event provides middle and high school students in Los Angeles County an opportunity to participate annually in the El Segundo portion of the essay and/or science experiment competition.
 In 2000, a Washington-area Herndon Memorial Science Competition was established and is also held annually.

 The award is named for the late Robert H. Herndon, an Aerospace engineer and manager who served as a mentor for many at the corporation.
-The competition events are designed to stimulate interest among minority students in science, engineering, and technology, and increase diversity across the aerospace industry.
+The competition events are designed to expand outreach that fosters students’ interests and potentially ignite their passions in science, engineering, and technology.

-Los Angeles Area: On Site at our El Segundo Campus on May 25th, 2023.
-Click here for more information.
+Los Angeles Area: On Site at our El Segundo Campus on May 22nd, 2025.
+Los Angeles Registration Deadline Extended Click here for more information.

 Huntsville, AL: Essay Competition Only.
 Click here for more information.

-The 2023 Herndon Science Competition consists of experiment & essay competitions.
-Teams of up to 5 students may submit a project on a science topic of their choice.
-Instructions on how to enter a project will be provided in the instructions for each event.
+The 2025 Herndon Science Competition consists of experiment & essay competitions.
+Students may form teams or work individually and submit an experiment on a science topic of their choice.
+Instructions on how to enter an experiment will be provided in the instructions for each event.

-Alternatively, the 2023 Herndon Science Competition invites you to submit a science essay that captures the theme Discovering New Horizons in Space.
+Alternatively, the 2025 Herndon Science Competition invites you to submit a science essay that captures the theme Realizing our Future in Space.

 Tips on how to write a winning essay or create a winning project can be found in the competition instructions for each event.